rowntreerob/Google-speech-Opus-Recorder/README.md

 ###install
 clone this module and then do as instructed in the orig. project below... paying close attention to the part on "Enable the Google speech api for your project".
+Verify you have your own 'credential.json' file obtain from the google cloud api console and that you locate this file at app/src/main/res/raw/credential.json

 In that section you must download from Google api console the file=credential.json and copy that download to ./app/res/raw